Press Contact

 New Home Lot Supply Index

 The New Home Lot Supply Index provides an unrivaled look into the lot markets across the country, offering a current quarter snapshot as well as insight into the directional trend.
-This report details data for the second quarter of 2024.
+This report details data for the second quarter of 2025.

-• On a quarter-over-quarter basis, supply decreased by 1.1% from 1Q24.
+• On a quarter-over-quarter basis, supply increased by 6.3% from 1Q25.

 Zonda also records future lots through the stages of development.
 The stages range from raw land through streets in, which is the last step before the lot becomes a vacant developed lot.
 Zonda groups the last few stages into a classification called total upcoming lots, which typically indicates delivery over the next 12-18 months.
+The video below shows the developmental stages from an aerial view.

 Read past reports